socure-inc/socure-docv-sdk-android/README.md

 - Android SDK Version 22 (OS Version 5.1) and later

-The DocV Android SDK v4 is compiled with:
+The DocV Android SDK v5 is compiled with:

-- `compileSdkVersion 33`
+- `compileSdkVersion 34`
-- Java 11
+- Java 17
+- Kotlin 1.8.10

 > Note: Auto Capture feature requires Android SDK Version 28 (OS Version 9.0) and later with at least 3 GB of RAM.
 If the device does not meet these requirements, only the manual capture feature will be available.